UN works to broker civilian evacuation from Mariupol

 The missile strike came barely an hour after Ukrainian President Volodymyr Zelenskyy held a news conference with U.N.
 Secretary-General António Guterres.

-"This says a lot about Russia’s true attitude toward global institutions, about attempts of the Russian leadership to humiliate the U.N. and everything the organization represents,” Zelenskyy said late Thursday in his nightly video address to the nation.
-“Therefore, it requires a correspondingly powerful response.”
+"This says a lot about Russia’s true attitude toward global institutions, about attempts of the Russian leadership to humiliate the U.N. and everything the organization represents,” Zelenskyy said.

 Kyiv Mayor Vitali Klitschko said the attack was Russian President Vladimir Putin's way of giving “his middle finger" to Guterres.